 During this public health crisis, the city will continue to be fully operational, providing essential services to residents and businesses in Pittsburg.
 If you have a question or concern, please call (620) 231-4100 between the hours of 8:00 am – 5:00 pm to reach a someone at City Hall.
 Let us know how we can help!

-Members of the public can call (620) 231-4100 between the hours of 8:00 am – 5:00 pm, to reach a representative at City Hall.
-Visit www.pittks.org to pay your bill, start new utility service, and more.
+To ensure the safety, security and health of the public and city employees, many of our facilities remain closed to walk-in traffic.
+Visit municipalonlinepayments.com/pittsburgks to pay your bill, start new utility service, and more.
 Call (620) 231-4170 to schedule an inspection or apply for a building permit.

 The City of Pittsburg is actively monitoring the Coronavirus (COVID-19) public health crisis and is working with our partner agencies to provide you with timely, accurate and important information as it becomes available.
 To see all the City’s COVID-19 update videos, please visit our video library.

-UPDATED MAY 21, 2020
+UPDATED MAY 26, 2020